Glen Chapple: Lancashire veteran plans to play on in 2014

 Moores continued: "He looks as fit as he's ever done and he's certainly not lost any pace.
 If anything, he seems to have gained it."

 Chapple has been a mainstay of Lancashire's bowling attack for two decades and captained them to their

 Although relegation followed a year later, his side are in a strong position to seal an immediate return to the top division.

-Many believe paceman Kyle Jarvis, who gave up a Test career with Zimbabwe to join Lancashire, was signed with a view to being Chapple's long-term replacement.
+Many believe paceman Kyle Jarvis, who was signed with a view to being Chapple's long-term replacement.

 "I've seen a little bit of him," said Chapple, who turns 40 in January.